Investing in America Explained for Immigrants: A Beginner’s Guide

 - After 30 years: approximately $50,313

-Now consider two immigrants who each invest $200 per month:
+Now consider two people who each invest $200 per month at 8 percent annual return.

-Person A starts investing at age 25 and invests until age 65, a period of 40 years.
-Person B waits until age 35 and invests until age 65, a period of 30 years.
+Person A starts at age 25 and invests for 40 years.
+Person B starts at age 35 and invests for 30 years.

 Person A ends with approximately $702,000.
 Person B ends with approximately $298,000.

-The ten-year head start results in more than twice the final amount.
-Person A contributed only $24,000 more in total, but ends up with $404,000 more at retirement.
+A ten-year head start results in more than twice the final amount.
+Person A contributed only $24,000 more in total — but ends up with $404,000 more at retirement.

-This is the power of compound growth, and it is why starting early — even with small amounts — is one of the most important financial decisions a person can make.
+This is why starting early, even with small amounts, is one of the most important financial decisions any of us can make.

 Understanding the stock market in theory is one thing.
-Understanding how ordinary people actually participate in it is another.
+Understanding how ordinary people actually participate is another.

 Brokerage Accounts

-To buy investments, you need an account at an institution that facilitates the buying and selling of investments.
-This is called a brokerage account, and the institution is called a brokerage or broker.
+To buy investments, you need an account at an institution that facilitates buying and selling.
+This is called a brokerage account, and the institution is called a broker.

 What You Can Buy

-Through a brokerage account, you can buy a wide range of investment products.
-The most important ones for beginners to understand are:
+Through a brokerage account, you can buy a wide range of investments.
+The most important ones for beginners are:

 Individual stocks.
-As described earlier, a stock represents ownership in a single company.
-Buying individual stocks can generate significant gains if the company performs well, but it also carries significant risk if the company performs poorly.
+Ownership in a single company.
+High potential gains if the company does well — but also significant risk if it does not.

 Bonds.
-A bond is essentially a loan you make to a company or government.
-In exchange, they pay you interest over a set period and return your principal at the end.
-Bonds are generally less risky than stocks but also offer lower potential returns.
+Essentially a loan you make to a company or government.
+They pay you interest over a set period and return your original amount at the end.
+Generally less risky than stocks, but with lower potential returns.

 Index funds.
-This is one of the most important concepts in modern investing for everyday people, and we will explain it in detail below.
+One of the most important concepts in modern investing for everyday people — explained in detail below.

 Exchange-Traded Funds (ETFs).
-These are similar to index funds but are bought and sold like individual stocks throughout the trading day.
+Similar to index funds but bought and sold like individual stocks throughout the trading day.
 They offer diversification and low costs.

 If there is one investing concept that has transformed the ability of ordinary people to build wealth, it is the index fund.

-Here is the problem with investing in individual stocks: picking which companies will perform well in the future is extraordinarily difficult.
-Professional fund managers who spend every day analyzing companies fail to consistently outperform the broader market over long periods.
+Here is the problem with individual stocks: picking which companies will perform well in the future is extraordinarily difficult.
+Professional fund managers who spend every day analyzing companies fail to consistently beat the broader market over long periods.

-For a beginner investor, the idea of choosing which individual stocks to buy is not just difficult — it is unnecessary.
+For a beginner investor, choosing individual stocks is not just difficult — it is unnecessary.

 Instead of betting on individual companies, an index fund buys a tiny piece of every company in a given index — for example, all 500 companies in the S&P 500.
 When you invest in an S&P 500 index fund, you own a small piece of 500 of the largest companies in the United States.

 The result is diversification.
-If one company in the index performs poorly, it represents only a small portion of your total investment.
+If one company performs poorly, it represents only a small portion of your total investment.
 The performance of the other 499 companies balances it out.
-You are not betting on any single company.
+You are not betting on any single business.
 You are betting on the overall growth of the American economy.

 Historically, S&P 500 index funds have delivered average annual returns of approximately 7 to 10 percent over long periods.
 No active stock-picking strategy has reliably beaten this over time.

-Index funds also typically have very low fees, because they do not require teams of analysts and managers making constant decisions.
+Index funds also carry very low fees, because they do not require teams of analysts making constant decisions.
 They simply follow the index.

-For the vast majority of everyday investors, including immigrants who are beginning to build wealth in the United States, index funds are the foundation of a sensible long-term investment strategy.
+For the vast majority of everyday investors — including those of us who are beginning to build wealth here — index funds are the foundation of a sensible long-term investment strategy.

 Risk and Time: Understanding the Relationship

 All investing involves risk.
 The value of investments can go down as well as up.
-It is important to understand this clearly and not to invest money you cannot afford to lose in the short term.
+Never invest money you cannot afford to lose in the short term.

-But risk and time have a specific relationship in investing that is important to understand.
+But risk and time have a specific relationship worth understanding.

 Short-term risk is real.
-If you invest $10,000 today and need that money in one year, there is a genuine possibility that the market will have dropped and your $10,000 is now worth $8,500.
-That is a painful loss.
+If you invest $10,000 today and need it in one year, there is a genuine possibility the market will have dropped and your $10,000 is now worth $8,500.

 Long-term risk is much lower.
-If you invest $10,000 today and do not need it for 20 years, the historical record of the U.S. stock market suggests that temporary drops along the way will very likely be recovered and exceeded over that time horizon.
+If you invest $10,000 today and do not need it for 20 years, the historical record strongly suggests that temporary drops along the way will be recovered — and exceeded.

-This is why the question of when you need the money is one of the most important factors in investment decisions.
-Money you need in the short term — within one to three years — should not be invested in the stock market.
-It should be in savings accounts or other stable products.
-Money you will not need for ten, twenty, or thirty years is well-suited for stock market investing.
+Money needed within one to three years should not be in the stock market.
+It belongs in a savings account or other stable product.
+Money you will not need for ten, twenty, or thirty years is well-suited for long-term investing.

 The American investment system is one of the most powerful wealth-building tools in the world.
-And it is not reserved for the wealthy or for people who were born here.
-It is available to immigrants.
+And it is not reserved for people who were born here or who arrived with money.
+It is available to us.

 Now you understand what investing is, how the stock market works, why compound growth makes starting early so valuable, and what index funds are and why they matter.